Hexagram 1乾Heaven

 The corrective is to recognize that Heaven has six lines, not five, and that line 6 is the line at which the discipline of the hexagram is to stop.
 Hold the peak.
 Refuse the next escalation.
 Pay attention to the moment when an action that would have been correct yesterday has become slightly wrong today.
 The regret named in 有悔 is recoverable if it is caught early.
 Caught late, it is what undoes the work of all five preceding lines.

-PostureFounding-move discipline · six-line protocol
+PostureFirst-move discipline · six-line sequence

 The standard mistake when this hexagram appears is to treat it as permission to go forward.
 The line structure flatly refuses that reading.
 Line 1 says do not act.
 Line 6 says regret follows action.
 Two of the six lines explicitly forbid the move that the hexagram is supposedly endorsing.
 The other four describe a sequenced discipline whose correct execution is the whole point.
 The question Heaven asks is not whether to act in general.
 It is whether to act now, in the specific line position your situation currently occupies.